 - City Beneath The Sea was at a TV movie created for television as a Poorly Disguised Pilot by Irwin Allen.

 - Jonas Brothers sung of this, where as a product of a time machine, everyone lives underwater;

 - Not much has changed but they lived under water."

 - Several Dungeons & Dragons settings include undersea civilizations of merfolk, tritons, sahuagin or the like; some of these use air-filled domes as housing for surface-dwelling visitors.
 The Known World/Mystara campaign setting has the Kingdom of Aquas, which was once part of the Empire of Alphatia.

 - In New Horizon, Aquilon's Reach has multiple underwater cities, as well as some atop glaciers.
 Unsurprisingly, they also boast the best navy in game.

-- See the Shadowrun, 2nd Edition supplement Portfolio of a Dragon: Dunkelzhan's Secrets; in his will Dunkelzhan left a bequest of 5 million nuyen to the first party to establish a self-sustaining community of at least 100 persons on the ocean floor.
+- Shadowrun: In the 2nd Edition supplement Portfolio of a Dragon: Dunkelzhan's Secrets, the last will of the titular dragon left a bequest of five million nuyen to the first party to establish a self-sustaining community of at least 100 persons on the ocean floor.
 Yamatetsu Corporation eventually won the bequest with their SoaTome AquaDomes.

 - Transhuman Space has Elandra, an Australian-founded "free city" under the Pacific.
 It's more of a town than a city, really, but a respectably-sized one.